Parishes of Jersey

 The parishes of Jersey (Jerriais: Les pâraisses dé Jèrri) are the civil and religious administrative districts of Jersey in the Channel Islands.
-All have access to the sea and share a name with their ancient parish churches.
-The parishes and roles within them are based on ancient Jersey law, drawing from the Norman customary law system.
+There are twelve in total; all have access to the sea and share a name with their ancient parish churches.

+The parishes and the roles within their structures are ancient; some of the parishes perhaps date to the fifth century AD.
+They are governed by principles and customs that form part of the Norman customary law from which Jersey law originates.
 As such, many of the parish roles and structures have often been ill-defined.
+The main role of the modern parish is similar to local government structures in other countries, with the parishes having powers over waste collection, law enforcement and roads maintenance.
+These responsibilities are mostly shared with the States.

 History

 Names

 Eleven of the twelve parishes are named for the saint of their parish church.
 The remaining parish's church does not have a saint, but the parish is still named for its church.
 Such uniform naming would be fairly unusual for parishes in England.

 In Jèrriais, the parishes have named groupings: the northern parishes are called les pâraisses d'amout (uphill parishes) and the southern and western parishes are called les pâraisses d'ava (sloped parishes).

 Origins

 The origins of the Jersey parishes is unknown, however it is certain that they are ancient institutions.
 It has been suggested that the five central parishes (St Saviour, St John, St Mary, St Peter and St Lawrence) date to around 475 AD.

 The parish system is much more important in Jersey than in England or post-Napoleon France.:15 The uniformity of the parishes in size ensured their dominance over the feudal boundaries.
 The uniformity may in fact be designed out of a reorganisation of the Diocese of Coutances in the twelfth century by Archbishop Geoffrey de Montbrai, following Viking raids of the islands.
 The new boundaries paid little heed to the fiefs or to geographical factors (hence why Gorey and St. Aubin are not parish centres, despite being populated).
 By Norman times, the parish boundaries were firmly fixed and remain largely unchanged since.
 It was likely set in place due to the tithe system under Charlemagne, where each property must contribute to the church, so each property would have had to be established within a parish.